This DIY Buffalo Check No-sew Rabbit Pillow is a quick and easy way to bring a little spring decor into your home!

 I took a poll on my Instagram stories on whether to add a pom-pom tail to my rabbit pillow and vast majority said YES and I agreed; it’s just too cute not to!
 To attach the pom-pom tail, add a generous amount of Fabric Fuse fabric adhesive to the entire bottom of the pom-pom and secure in place.
 Allow to dry flat for 4 – 6 hours.

 And that’s it!
 The easiest pillow you will ever make!
+Well, my fall buffalo check and Christmas pillows are actually just as easy.

 Have you started any spring decorating yet?
 Thanks so much for reading and have a great day my friends!